Book Publishing Program

 While some small publishers charge authors for printing and distributing ARCs, or for copies of books and fees

-to enter their titles into contexts—or neglect these important matters that are costly in terms of money, time,
+to enter their titles into contests — or neglect these important matters that are costly in terms of money, time,

-and labor—we undertake them as a standard matter of course.
+and labor — we undertake them as a standard matter of course.
+You can read about authors' experiences with WTAW here.

 We've been gratified with the media coverage, reviews, and awards our books have received.
 Our authors are regularly invited to present at book festivals and conference panels and widely interviewed.
 More here.